-Forty years ago, more than 200 activists became the first signatories of the Charta 77 manifesto, in which they appealed to the communist regime in Czechoslovakia to observe human rights – which the state had pledged to do by signing the final act of the Conference on Security and Cooperation in Europe on August 1, 1975, in Helsinki.
+Forty years ago, more than 200 activists became the first signatories of the Charter 77 manifesto, in which they appealed to the communist regime in Czechoslovakia to observe human rights – which the state had pledged to do by signing the final act of the Conference on Security and Cooperation in Europe on August 1, 1975, in Helsinki.

 The reaction to it by the government was the Anticharta drawn up at the end of January 1977, signed by many famous artists and performers.
 After the Velvet Revolution toppled the communist regime in November 1989, some of them claimed not to have known what they were signing.

-One of the main influences on the text of Charta 77 was the detention of the members of the underground psychedelic band, Plastic People of the Universe, in 1976.
+One of the main influences on the text of Charter 77 was the detention of the members of the underground psychedelic band, Plastic People of the Universe, in 1976.
 The wording of the Charter was put together mostly by Prague-based dissidents led by the first post-1989 Czechoslovak president, Václav Havel.
 By the end of December 1976, 242 people officially agreed with the text.
 The first official wording appeared on January 1, 1977.

 A mere five days after this date, the communists arrested three of its organisers, with Havel being the most prominent of them.
 On January 6 and 7, foreign media including the French Le Monde, the German Frankfurter Allgemeine Zeitung, The British Times, and the US New York Times published its words.